-The Akron Summit Earned Income Tax Credit (EITC) Program is a program administered by Akron Summit Community Action, Inc. The EITC Program provides free tax preparation to working low-income individuals and families by trained and certified volunteers through the Volunteer Income Tax Assistance (VITA) Program.
+The EITC Program provides free tax preparation to working low-income individuals and families by trained and certified volunteers through the Volunteer Income Tax Assistance (VITA) Program.
+The Akron Summit Earned Income Tax Credit (EITC) Program is administered by Akron Summit Community Action, Inc.

-• Individuals who do not have a qualifying child, but are between the ages of 25 and 64, with earned income
+Individuals who do not have a qualifying child, but are between the ages of 25 and 64, with earned income of less than $14,880 in 2016 (or less than $20,430 for married filing jointly) are eligible for a credit up to $506.

 For More Information call 330-376-6660